tomashauser/relational-converter-frontend/README.md

 ## General information

 This project serves as a frontend for my [bachelor's thesis](https://dspace.cvut.cz/handle/10467/101022).
 The backend is available [here](https://github.com/tomashauser/relational-converter-backend.git).

+The project was initially written using class components.
+I then used it  to try out new stuff – I didn't really take time to actually refactor it.

 The purpose of the application is to provide a way to convert between two widely used relational algebra notations.